MUSA-509/final-project/README.md

 Besides the following check-ins, informal check-ins / office hours can be scheduled by appointment.

 0. Proposal meeting — **via Zoom**
-1. One-week checkin — **via Zoom**.
+1. One-week check-in — **via Zoom**.
 Recommended project progress will be able to demonstrate...
-   - A running PostGIS database on RDS with one or more datasets
+   * A running PostGIS database on RDS with one or more datasets
-   - API endpoints are mostly working
+   * API endpoints are mostly working
-   - HTML pages are a work in progress
+   * HTML pages are a work in progress
-   - List of problems you are having or foresee
+   * List of problems you are having or foresee
 2. Two-week check-in — **via GitHub on Dec 11th**.
 Code in repo will demonstrate...
-   - All API endpoints are working
+   * All API endpoints are working
-   - All data is in database
+   * All data is in database
-   - HTML pages are roughly working
+   * HTML pages are roughly working
-   - Architecture diagram is sketched out
+   * Architecture diagram is sketched out
-   - List of problems you are having or foresee
+   * List of problems you are having or foresee

 ## Project Requirements